 The trustees review the reserve levels of the academy trust annually.
 This review encompasses the nature of income and expenditure stream, the need to match income with commitments and the nature of reserves.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The academy trust's restricted reserves is £2,829,000 and the current level of free reserves (total funds less the amount held in fixed assets restricted fund but excluding pension reserve) is £1,441,000
+The academy trust's restricted reserves are £2,909,000 and the current level of free reserves (total funds less the amount held in fixed assets restricted fund but excluding pension reserve) is £4,164,000.

-Total reserves (excluding the pension deficit but including the restricted fixed asset fund) have increased by 2.9% from the reported accounts for 2020-21, due to the complexities of delivering capital and resource improvements to set timescales.
-On completion of capital projects and implementation of the Covid Recovery plan reserves will return to appropriate levels as agreed by the trust board and equivalent to 1 month GAG plus appropriate contingency.
+Total reserves (excluding the pension deficit but including the restricted fixed asset fund) have increased from the reported accounts for 2023-24, due to the complexities of delivering capital and resource improvements to set timescales.